-China is a tourist friendly country with over 100 million tourists visiting its cities and towns per year.
-By and large, travelling in China is safe, but as with every other country, you should practice general common sense and exercise precautions.
+China is a tourist-friendly country with over 100 million tourists visiting its cities and towns per year.
+By and large, traveling in China is safe, but as with every other country, you should practice general common sense and exercise caution.

-With a combination of common sense, alert senses and comprehensive travel insurance, China remains a highly safe destination for travellers.
+With a combination of common sense, alert senses and comprehensive travel insurance, China remains a highly safe destination for travelers.

 Do I need any vaccinations before going?

-To find out what vaccinations you will need for visiting China, you should see your doctor well ahead of time, as some vaccinations must be given 4 to 6 weeks prior to departure.
+To find out what vaccinations you will need to visit China, you should see your doctor well ahead of time, as some vaccinations must be given 4 to 6 weeks prior to departure.
 As well as making sure your routine vaccinations are up to date, your doctor may recommend shots for:

 - Hepatitis A and B

 What should I look for in a policy when getting travel insurance for China?